sbarral/rqs-cpp/README.md

 demonstration.

-The main question becomes therefore: how much of the quality of the original random number does it actually retain?
+The main question becomes therefore: how much of the quality of the original RNG does it actually retain?
 Or alternatively, how "uniformly" (in a loose meaning) would the numbers be distributed if we used an ideal RNG?
 From this perspective, inversion sampling can be considered the reference
 method: baring rounding issues and provided that the floating point mantissa has more digits that the random number, one can always map a number generated